Lime Lighter Technical Support and Tips

 Differences between Preparing Files for GOODFEEL and the Lime Lighter

-- With the Lime Lighter you can not use NIFF to transfer music from SharpEye
+- With the Lime Lighter, you can use NIFF to transfer music from SharpEye

 - When preparing files for GOODFEEL we mention that it doesn't matter what the music